markurusov1/defischolar_site/content/_index.md

 - {{< card >}}
   ### Blockchain: step by step
   __Summary__: A deep dive into how transactions actually move through a distributed, immutable ledger.
-Learn about the role of miners who verify transactions, the "Proof of Work" puzzles that prevent cheating, and how the network reaches consensus to ensure every digital dollar is accounted for without a bank..
+Learn about the role of miners who verify transactions, the "Proof of Work" puzzles that prevent cheating, and how the network reaches consensus to ensure every digital dollar is accounted for without a bank...
   {{< /card >}}

 - {{< card >}}